+Geology is an applied science.
 The Las Positas College Geology Program features lectures and laboratories for both Geology majors and non-science majors.
 Lectures and accompanying laboratory courses are offered separately to accommodate students’ schedules.

 For students interested in pursuing a four-year degree in Geology, the first two years of a Geology degree generally consist of:

-Geology is an applied science.
 The last two years of the typical four-year geology program focus on geology courses that apply scientific concepts and principles that the student learned in the first two years.
-All potential geology majors should consult the current college catalog for geology degree requirements at the school to which the student wishes to transfer
+All potential geology majors should consult the current college catalog for geology degree requirements at the school to which the student wishes to transfer.